 I’m lucky to have an opportunity to share my writing here and enjoy reading others’ work.
-I’m into outdoor sports, all things healthcare, film and theater that stirs the soul, that Mom life, and cooking creatively with few ingredients.
+I’m into outdoor sports, first responders, and mental health.

 What Is It Like To Be Mentally Ill?